 The Company enters into derivative contracts as a means of mitigating interest rate risk rather than to enhance returns.
 The Company accounts for derivative financial instruments in accordance with ASC 815-10, "Derivatives and Hedging."
 ASC 815-10 requires an entity to recognize all derivatives as either assets or liabilities on the balance sheet and to measure those instruments at fair value.
 Additionally, if or when hedge accounting is elected, the fair value adjustments will affect either other comprehensive income in stockholders' equity until the hedged item is recognized in earnings or net income depending on whether the derivative instrument is designated and qualifies as a hedge for accounting purposes and, if so, the nature of the hedging activity.
-As of March 31, 2017 and December 31, 2016, the Company did not have any interest rate derivatives designated as hedges.
+As of June 30, 2017 and December 31, 2016, the Company did not have any interest rate derivatives designated as hedges.
 All derivatives have been recorded at fair value in accordance with ASC 820-10, with corresponding changes in value recognized in the consolidated statement of operations.
-The Company records derivative asset and liability positions on a gross basis.
+The Company records derivative asset and liability positions on a gross basis with respect to its counterparties.
+Refer to Footnote 7 for a discussion on the accounting for the daily receipt or payment of variation margin associated with its centrally cleared derivative instruments.
 During the period in which the Company unwinds a derivative, it records a realized gain/(loss) in the "Net realized gain/(loss)" line item in the consolidated statement of operations.